nightsandwich/instaham/README.md

 ## Available Commands

-In the project directory, you can run:

-### `npm start`

-The app is built using Expo and this script will startup Expo and allow you to run the app in your browser or on your mobile device.
+In the project directory, you can run: `npm i` to download the dependencies and `npm start` to run Expo, which will allow you to run the app in your browser or on your mobile device.

 ## Built With